Light stringy states: Quantization of strings localized at D-brane intersections

-and the state becomes massless once the supersymmetry condition is satisfied.
+It is easy to verify that the conformal dimension of this vertex operator is $h= 2 - \frac{1}{2} \sum^3_{I=1} \theta_I \, + \,k^2$ and the state becomes massless ($h=1$) once the supersymmetry condition is satisfied.
 How do we know that one has to identify this state as the lowest component of an anti-chiral superfield rather than of a chiral superfield?
 This can be answered by looking at the $U(1)_{WS}$ charge which in the canonical $(-1)$-ghost picture is the same as the $U(1)_R$ charge.
-In this specific case the $U(1)_{WS}$ charge is
+In this specific case the $U(1)_{WS}$ charge is $\sum^3_{I=1} (\theta_I-1) =-1$ for the supersymmetric setup, and this should be identified with the scalar of the anti-chiral supermultiplet.
+The conjugate field is the string going from brane $b$ to $a$ and its vertex operator takes the form (keep in mind that the angles from D6-brane $b$ to D6-brane $a$ are now $-\theta_I$ and thus all negative.)